This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Housing – Buy or Rent

-Dunedin has an eclectic array of housing styles from sprawling wooden villas to brick bungalows and modern architecturally designed homes.
-Most commonly these are standalone houses with private gardens, but apartment-style options can also be found in the central city.
+Dunedin has an eclectic array of housing styles from sprawling wooden villas to brick bungalows and modern architecturally designed homes to central city apartments.

-As New Zealand’s first city, Dunedin’s housing stock trends towards older character properties, however a number of new developments and rezoning initiatives are increasing the supply of new build homes, especially in areas such as Mosgiel and the Taieri Plains.
+Housing stock trends towards older character properties, however a number of new developments and rezoning initiatives are increasing the supply of new build homes recently.

 Education in Dunedin